This integration allows you to push your features, activities and requirements in Aha! into Gitlab and get status changes back.

 - Choose whether or not you wish to send Aha! status to labels in GitLab.

 - Enable the integration.

-- Test the integration by going to one of your features in Aha! and using the Send to GitLab Issues item in the Actions menu on the features page.
+- Test the integration by going to one of your features in Aha! and selecting the Send to GitLab Issues option from the Send dropdown in the integrations section.
 You should then look at your project in GitLab and see that the feature (and any requirements) were properly copied to issues.

-- On GitLab, go to the settings page for the specific GitLab project and click on Webhooks in the Settings dropdown.
+- In GitLab, go to the settings page for the specific GitLab project and click on Webhooks in the Settings dropdown.

 - Click Add webhook.